zassmin/MySimpleTweets/README.md

 After a number has exceeded?
 * I don't know how to return the tweet object in offline mode while making sure the tweet posts when the user is back online.
 Any suggestions?
+* How can we change the color of the action bar items?
+I ended up just replacing the "up arrow" with a png.
+* I didn't quite follow the next reach up pattern in Adapter on click listener, it's calling the ProfileActivity.class.
+What would have been the better approach?

 ## Open-source libraries used